Marcotsept/waffle.io/CAREERS.md

 ### The Tech

-Waffle.io runs on a Node.js, Angular, CoffeeScript, MongoDB, and Docker stack.
+Waffle.io runs on a Node.js, Angular, CoffeeScript, Typescript, MongoDB, and Kubernetes stack.
 We’re hosted using cloud services, but also ship behind the firewall.
 We have a microservice architecture that’s continuously deployed.

 ### The Process